MacToxa/Cubic-Fruits/PLANS.md

    - A stat that is a combination of your total level, haki mastery, Six Powers mastery, and race level
    - Used to showcase how powerful you are overall
    - Used for PVP
-- Haki/Aura
-   - Armanent Haki
-     - Able to hit elemental/logia fruits
-     - Some enemies should spawn with it, to not make elemental fruits OP
-   - Observation Haki
-   - Aura (Conqueror's Haki)
-     - Mainly should be a PVE QoL attack to make grinding easier
-- Multiple characters/save slots
-- Races
-  - Some unlock when you reach the max level for a certain number of times
-  - Start with different exclusive fighting styles
-  - Hard to do quests
-- Sword styles:
-  - offhand + main hand = two sword style
-  - offhand + mouth + main hand = three sword style
-  - ? unique attack with each sword combination
-  - ..?
 - Obtaining items
   - Fruit traders
     - Random fruits (gacha)
   - Sword traders
     - Blacksmith
 - Wiki
+### Character creation
+- Multiple characters/save slots
+- Races
+  - Some unlock when you reach the max level for a certain number of times
+  - Start with different exclusive fighting styles
+  - Hard to do quests
+- (?)
+Curses
+   - Buffs and debuffs, you get them by completing quests
+   - Marathon runner (x3 mastery gain, but the defense stat is halved)
+   - (?)
+Alcoholic (Drinking liquor gives small buffs, but not drinking it for a while results in twice the buffs applied as debuffs (if that makes sense))
+   - Cursed sword (Start with a cursed sword that progressively messes up your sense of direction during the time it is equipped)
+### Customization
+- Titles (Achievements)
+   - ...
+### Server-specific stuff
+- You should be able to host your own servers if you wish to
+- (?)
+Steam coop